 You’re looking for is one pixel being over more than one pixel when zoomed in.
 If this is the case, you need to resize the image down to make sure its perfect.
 As you can see in the image below, we’ve resized the Space Invader.
 However, both pixel characters look good together, but I want an image where it looks like Pacman is eating the Invader, so I’ve made Pacman bigger.

-In the example below, I’m happy with the image I have, however this would be the time you may way to change things.
-This could be changing hair color, adding parts, removing parts or adding a background.
+In the example below, I’m happy with the image I have, however, this would be the time you may way to change things.
+This could be changing the hair color, adding parts, removing parts or adding a background.
 The options are yours.

 The great thing about video game cross stitch is you can do ANYTHING to the sprites you want.

-You’re willing to pick out your on colors; great!
+You’re willing to pick out your own colors; great!
 This is how I do most of my patterns.
-The even better bit about this however is you can do it all from your image editing program.
-The first thing you need to do, is check the options.
+The even better bit about this, however, is you can do it all from your image editing program.
+The first thing you need to do is to check the options.
 You’ll see that you can add a grid over your image.
 Well, this is the grid of your fabric, you’ve just made a pattern!

 But you do still need to pick colors.
 This is where a pattern chart comes in handy; you can see one here for DMC threads.
 You now need to select each color and pick a thread.
 Once you’re done, you can start stitching!